 The transactions between audience members in Warren’s seminar symbolize activity in the domestic private sector.
 Pavlina’s seminar group introduces the external sector, enabling international trade.

-Just as the non-government is willing to hold the government’s fiat money as a form of saving provided a tax obligation is effectively enforced, it will also be willing to accept the money in private-domestic and international transactions.
+Just as non-government is willing to hold the government’s fiat money as a form of saving provided a tax obligation is effectively enforced, it will also be willing to accept the money in private-domestic and international transactions.
 At the same time, individuals and corporations will be willing to hold established foreign currencies for the same reason they are willing to hold their domestic currency: there are foreigners who must obtain it to pay their taxes.

 When Warren’s deficit is of the appropriate size, audience members will have access to enough business cards for their own transactions (achieved by business cards moving from hand to hand around the room or between rooms) and for meeting their tax obligations and saving needs.
 If this is achieved, business cards will be in sufficient abundance to enable strong activity levels yet not so plentiful as to undermine Warren’s ability to attract helpers to tidy the room.

 The parallel in the real-world economy is that full employment and price stability can be maintained if the deficit is just sufficient to eliminate the output gap.
-This occurs when the budget deficit matches the amount the non-government would desire to net save at full-employment output.
+This occurs when the fiscal deficit matches the amount non-government would desire to net save at full-employment output.
 This point is treated in greater detail in ‘Parable of a Monetary Economy’ (linked to earlier).